Money Saving Rental Tips

 Its Time to Search

-Re-read the description to make sure the rental has everything required.
-If it is something is missing, the home management company may know of similar homes that better fit your desires and budget..
+Re-read the description to ensure the vacation rental has everything you need.
+If lacking, the rental management company might know of very similar properties that better suit your desires and budget..

-While not true for all rental properties, many property owners and property managers will make a deal on rates.
-If they are hesitant to budge on a highly-desirable trip, try asking for an additional night.
-Negotiating rates is more effective through the off-peak season when many properties sit empty.
+Although not true for all properties, many property owners and property managers will negotiate rates.
+If they are hesitant to budge on a highly-desirable week, try asking for an extra night.
+The off-season offers your best opportunity to negotiate a reduced rate.

 - Power bills